digital-science/dimcli/README.md

 $ pip install --editable .
 $ ./run-shell # launch iPython with library preloaded so you can play with it
 ```

+### Comments, bug reports

+Dimcli lives on [Github](https://github.com/lambdamusic/dimcli/).
+You can file [issues]([issues](https://github.com/lambdamusic/dimcli/issues/new)) or pull requests there.
+Suggestions, pull requests and improvements welcome!